Olivia-E-Murphy/Movie-Rental-Analysis-for-Rockbuster-Stealth/README.md

 # RockbusterStealthLLCProject
+Background: Rockbuster Stealth LLC is a movie rental company seeking to use its existing movie licenses to launch an online video rental service, in order to stay competitive with companies like Netflix and Amazon Prime.
+To achieve this goal, the company must understand its current business, from product insights, market information and more.

+Context: This project was completed as part of the CareerFoundry's curriculum.

+Topics covered were relational databases, SQL, data querying, filtering data, cleaning and summarizing data, joining tables, subqueries, common tables expressions.

-Achievement 3 of CareerFoundry's curriculum, which calls to use SQL to solve business questions for Rockbuster Stealth LLC, a fictional movie rental company.
+This knowledge was used to solve business questions for Rockbuster Stealth LLC, a fictional movie rental company.

-The "Rockbuster Stealth Data Analysis Project" asks students to imagine they are a data analyst in the business intelligence department.
-As an analyst in the business intelligence department, the data analysis student is asked to provide inventory/customer insights with SQL after loading the company's data into the relational database management system.

 Key questions include:
 >Which movies contributed the most/least to revenue gain?